JanssenProject/jans/docs/admin/auth-server/client-management/client-authn.md

 This method is further described in OpenId Connect specification, [section 9](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

-### Configuration
+### Client Configuration For Using client_secret_jwt

-Janssen Server clients should specify the preferred algorithm for use of this method during client configuration.
+Janssen Server clients should specify the preferred algorithm for use with this method during client configuration.

 Algorithms supported by Janssen Server are listed in the response of Janssen Server's well-known [configuration endpoint](../endpoints/configuration.md).
-From the response, the claim `token_endpoint_auth_signing_alg_values_supported` list the supported algorithms.
+From the response, the claim `token_endpoint_auth_signing_alg_values_supported` lists the supported algorithms.

-To specify preferred algorithm for a client, when using [Janssen Text-based UI(TUI)](../../config-guide/tui.md) to configure the properties, navigate via `Auth Server` -> Get or add clients -> `encryption/signing` -> TODO: which exact properties.
+To specify preferred algorithm for a client, using [Janssen Text-based UI(TUI)](../../config-guide/tui.md), navigate via `Auth Server` -> Get or add clients -> `encryption/signing` -> TODO: which exact properties.

 ## private_key_jwt